National Bank Financial Analysts Give SSR Mining (TSE:SSRM) a C$46.00 Price Target

-SSR Mining (TSE:SSRM) has been given a C$46.00 price target by equities research analysts at National Bank Financial in a research note issued to investors on Thursday, BayStreet.CA reports.
-The firm presently has an “outperform” rating on the stock.
-National Bank Financial’s price target would indicate a potential upside of 56.36% from the company’s current price.
+SSR Mining (TSE:SSRM) has been assigned a C$46.00 price target by equities researchers at National Bank Financial in a research note issued to investors on Wednesday, BayStreet.CA reports.
+The firm currently has an “outperform” rating on the stock.
+National Bank Financial’s price objective suggests a potential upside of 68.56% from the company’s previous close.

-A number of other research firms have also recently commented on SSRM.
-Scotiabank raised SSR Mining from a “sector perform” rating to an “outperform” rating and boosted their price target for the stock from C$20.00 to C$36.00 in a report on Thursday.
-Pi Financial set a C$35.00 price objective on SSR Mining and gave the stock a “buy” rating in a research report on Thursday.
-Cormark upgraded SSR Mining from a “market perform” rating to a “buy” rating and boosted their price objective for the stock from C$36.00 to C$40.00 in a research report on Wednesday.
-Finally, Canaccord Genuity upgraded SSR Mining from a “hold” rating to a “buy” rating and boosted their price objective for the stock from C$32.00 to C$35.00 in a research report on Tuesday, July 21st.
-Five research analysts have rated the stock with a buy rating, The company has an average rating of “Buy” and an average target price of C$38.40.
+A number of other research analysts have also issued reports on the stock.
+Royal Bank of Canada reiterated an “outperform” rating and set a C$30.00 price target on shares of SSR Mining in a research note on Monday.
+Scotiabank upgraded shares of SSR Mining from a “sector perform” rating to an “outperform” rating and upped their target price for the stock from C$20.00 to C$36.00 in a research report on Thursday, September 17th.
+Cormark upgraded shares of SSR Mining from a “market perform” rating to a “buy” rating and upped their target price for the stock from C$36.00 to C$40.00 in a research report on Wednesday, September 16th.
+Pi Financial set a C$35.00 target price on shares of SSR Mining and gave the stock a “buy” rating in a research report on Thursday, September 17th.
+Finally, Canaccord Genuity upgraded shares of SSR Mining from a “hold” rating to a “buy” rating and upped their target price for the stock from C$32.00 to C$35.00 in a research report on Tuesday, July 21st.
+Six equities research analysts have rated the stock with a buy rating, SSR Mining has an average rating of “Buy” and a consensus price target of C$37.00.

 SSR Mining Inc engages in the acquisition, exploration, development, and operation of precious metal resource properties in the Americas.
 The company primarily explores for gold and silver deposits.
 Its projects include the Marigold mine located in Humboldt County, Nevada, the United States; the Seabee Gold Operation located in Saskatchewan, Canada; and the Puna Operations in Jujuy, Argentina.